chiukapoor/SimplyURL/README.md

 - [x] If the same URL is asked again, it should give the same URL as it gave before instead of generating a new one.
 - [x] Handled the rare case of favicon.ico being asked.
 - [x] Dockerization of the application.
+- [x] Instead of in memory, store these things in a text file.
 ## TODO
-- [ ] Instead of in memory, store these things in a text file.
-[Can you a light DB as well]
+- [ ] As it is hard to scale the application while using a file to store the data, rather we may use a DB such as Postgres or SQL lite.
 - [ ] Swagger documentation.
 - [ ] Unit tests.
+- [ ] Add error handling.
+Especially in file handling.

 ## How to run